 The objective of this rulemaking is to address a number of EPA disapprovals of Oregon’s aquatic life toxics criteria and to correct errors from earlier rulemakings.
 If Oregon does not make these revisions, EPA is required to put in place its own regulations addressing the deficiencies.
 DEQ anticipates prompt EPA approval.

 Note: DEQ will not address EPA disapprovals of the freshwater aquatic life toxics criteria for aluminum, ammonia, cadmium (acute criterion only) or copper.
-DEQ will propose remedies to address these disapprovals in subsequent rulemaking(s).
+DEQ will propose remedies to address these disapprovals in subsequent rulemakings.

 Who does this affect?

 Parties affected by this proposal include industrial and municipal dischargers to state waters.
-Specifically, regulated parties include those industrial dischargers categorized as “primary dischargers” by the federal permitting regulations and required to monitor for toxic pollutants, and generally major municipal dischargers (average dry weather design flow of more than one million gallons per day).
-Because the proposed amendments are straightforward and do not impose additional requirements to the affected parties, DEQ does not expect significant impacts.
+Specifically, regulated parties include those industrial dischargers categorized as “primary dischargers” by the federal permitting regulations and required to monitor for toxic pollutants, and generally major municipal dischargers, with an average dry weather design flow of more than one million gallons per day.
+Because the proposed amendments are straightforward and do not impose additional requirements to the affected parties, DEQ does not expect significant impacts from the proposed rulemaking.

 Sign up for notices